 Does Empty Field Zendo have a Zen teacher?

-Empty Field is affiliated with Empty Bowl Zendo, located in New Jersey.
-The resident sensei (teacher) at Empty Bowl is Ray Ruzan Cicetti, dharma heir to Roshi Robert Jinsen Kennedy of Morning Star Zendo in the White Plum lineage.
+Empty Field is a sister zendo of Empty Bowl Zendo, located in New Jersey.
+The sensei (teacher) at Empty Bowl is Ray Ruzan Cicetti, dharma heir to Roshi Robert Jinsen Kennedy of Morning Star Zendo in the White Plum lineage.
 Sensei Cicetti leads the sesshins (meditation retreats) hosted by Empty Field; please check the Retreats page for scheduled retreats.

-Empty Field, which is facilitated by a senior student of Sensei Ray’s, focuses on meditation practice and augments its meetings with readings from well-respected Zen or Buddhist literature.
-For example, the sangha (community) is currently reading Opening the Hand of Thought: Foundations of Zen Buddhist Practice, by Kosho Uchiyama.
+Empty Field is facilitated by Sandra Jizan Moore, a dharma holder of Sensei Ray’s.
+The community focuses on meditation practice and augments its meetings with encouragement talks given by the dharma holder as well as readings from well-respected Zen or Buddhist literature.
+For example, the sangha (community) is currently reading Zen Mind, Beginner’s Mind, by Shunryu Suzuki.

 What kind of meditation does the zendo do?